ga4gh/vrs/docs/source/impl-guide/required_data.rst

 |vrs-python| implements the DataProxy interface using a local
 |seqrepo| instance backend and using a |seqrepo_rs| backend.
 A GA4GH
-refget implementation has been started, but is pending interface changes to support lookup using primary database accesssions.
+refget implementation has been started, but is pending interface changes to support lookup using primary database accessions.

 Examples
 ########